dattali18/dattali18/README.md

 - [C++ Math Library `C++20`, `CMake`](https://github.com/dattali18/CPP-Math-Library)
 - [Collection of AI and ML algorithms `Python`](https://github.com/dattali18/AI_Algorithm)

-currently I'm learning about deep learning and neural networks using PyTorch and TensorFlow and also big data using the `R` programming language
+currently, I'm learning about deep learning and neural networks using PyTorch and TensorFlow and also big data using the `R` programming language

 ## Game Development

-I have created a few games using Python's Pygame library, and developed an AI framework for games using Python and PyTorch.
+I have created a few games using Python's Pygame libraries and developed an AI framework for games using Python and PyTorch.

 I have written a Ray tracing engine using Java17, this project is more than 10k lines of code.